 Temporomandibular joint disorder (referred to as both TMJ or TMD) causes pain that can become chronic and debilitating.
 Everyday actions like speaking, chewing, and opening the mouth in any way becomes a challenge.
 Regardless of what it’s called, TMJ/TMD refers to a disorder of the jaw muscles or joint.
 According to The National Institute of Dental and Craniofacial Research, more than ten million people in the U.S. suffer from this disorder, reporting pain on one or both sides of their face.
-Botox for TMJ is an emerging treatment option for this disorder that can help you manage your pain while you treat its underlying causes.
+Botulinum for TMJ is an emerging treatment option for this disorder that can help you manage your pain while you treat its underlying causes.

 What causes TMJ?